dankuck/dankuck.github.io/_posts/2017-03-06-distributed-social-networks-are-dead.md

 And you've probably guessed that I'm saying if email were invented now, it would turn into social networks.
 Not into a distributed and free system that has barely changed in 40 years.

-If social networks can be reworked as a distributed system that isn't owned by a single corporation, then email may be the model, but it can't be create the same way.
+If social networks can be reworked as a distributed system that isn't owned by a single corporation, then email may be the model.
+But distributing the social network isn't the easiest way to do it now.
+So we can't learn much from the way email was created.

 <h3>Is The Dream Dead?</h3>

-I'm not making excuses and saying it can't be done.
+I'm not saying it can't be done.
+That would just be an excuse for my failure.
 I'm saying it *can* be done.
 The people can own their own social network.
 Or at least, more players can be involved.

-I failed because I'm not the guy for the job of revolutionizing the social networks.
+I'm not the guy for the job of revolutionizing the social networks.
 But somewhere there is just such a person.
 And if you are that person or you know that person, maybe you should try this.
 I've laid out some major points I think you'd have to hit.

 For my part, I think there are simpler things I can revolutionize.